miha-stopar/IPyDocker/README.rst

 -------------

 Clone IPyDocker repo on the physical machines you want to use as workers and execute the command below.
-This will prepare a Docker virtual machine with some preinstalled libraries (modify Dockerfile if you wish to have other libraries).
+This will prepare a Docker virtual machine with some preinstalled libraries (numpy, scipy, scikit-learn... ).
+Modify Dockerfile if you wish to have other libraries.
 ::
 	docker build -t krop-img .